 Substantial Conflicts of Interest.
 The Adviser and/or its general partner, limited partners, officers, affiliates and employees provide investment advice to other parties and manage other accounts and private investment vehicles similar to the Fund.
 For the purposes of this section, the term “Highland” shall include the Adviser and its affiliated investment advisors, including Highland Capital Management, L.P. and its affiliates.
 In connection with such other investment management activities, the Adviser and/or its general partner, limited partners, officers, affiliates and employees may decide to invest the funds of one or more other accounts or recommend the investment of funds by other parties, rather than the Fund’s monies, in a particular security or strategy.
 In addition, the Adviser and such other persons will determine the allocation of funds from the Fund and such other accounts to investment strategies and techniques on whatever basis they consider appropriate or desirable in their sole and absolute discretion.

 Leverage Risk.
 Based on current market conditions, the Fund does not presently intend within the next 12 months as of the date of this prospectus to issue preferred stock or borrow funds for investment purposes, but may do so if the Fund’s Board of Trustees determines it is in the best interest of common shareholders.
-The Fund is permitted to use leverage up to 33.33% of the Fund’s total assets as permitted by the 1940 Act.
-The use of leverage, such as borrowing money to purchase securities, will cause the Fund to incur additional expenses and may significantly magnify the Fund’s losses in the event of underperformance of the Latin American Securities held by the Fund.
+If the Fund incurs leverage as a part of its investment strategy, it will target overall leverage at 25% of the Fund’s total assets immediately after giving effect to such leverage, but may use leverage up to 33.33% of the Fund’s total assets as permitted by the 1940 Act.
+The use of leverage, such as borrowing money to purchase securities, will cause the Fund to incur additional expenses and may significantly magnify the Fund’s losses in the event of underperformance of the Healthcare Companies.
 Interest payments and fees incurred in connection with such borrowings may reduce the amount of distributions available to the Fund’s shareholders.
-The Fund may also invest in REITs that derive their income from the ownership, leasing, or financing of Latin American real estate, BDCs and MLPs, which may incur higher levels of leverage.
+The Fund may also invest in Healthcare REITs, which may incur higher levels of leverage.
 Accordingly, the Fund, through these investments, may be exposed to higher levels of leverage than the Fund is permitted to, including a greater risk of loss with respect to such investments as a result of higher leverage employed by such entities.